Equivariant Heegaard genus of reducible 3-manifolds: Lower bounds

 \subsection{Analyzing orbifold compressionbodies}

 \begin{definition} A \defn{lens space} is a closed 3-manifold of Heegaard genus 1, other than $S^3$ or $S^1 \times S^2$.
 A \defn{core loop} in a solid torus $D^2 \times S^1$ is a curve isotopic to $\{\text{point}\} \times S^1$.
-A \defn{core loop} in a lens space is a knot isotopic to the core loop of one half of a genus 1 Heegaard splitting.
-A \defn{Hopf link} in $S^3$ or lens space is a 2-component link such that there is a Heegaard torus separating the components and so that each component is a core loop for the solid tori on opposite sides of a Heegaard torus.
-A \defn{pillow} is the vp-compressionbody resulting of joining two (3-ball, arc) trivial ball compressionbodies by an unweighted 1-handle or the result of joining two (3-ball, trivalent graph) compressionbodies by a weighted 1-handle.
+A \defn{core loop} in a lens space or $S^1 \times S^2$ is a knot isotopic to the core loop of one half of a genus 1 Heegaard splitting.
+A \defn{Hopf link} in $S^3$, $S^1 \times S^2$, or a lens space is a 2-component link such that there is a Heegaard torus separating the components and so that each component is a core loop for the solid tori on opposite sides of a Heegaard torus.
+A \defn{pillow} $(C, T_C)$ is a vp-compressionbody with boundary a 4-punctured sphere that is the result either of joining two (3-ball, arc) trivial ball compressionbodies by an unweighted 1-handle or joining two (3-ball, trivalent graph) compressionbodies by a weighted 1-handle.
 (See Figure \ref{fig: pillows}.)
 An orbifold that is a pillow or trivial ball compressionbody is \defn{Euclidean} if the boundary surface is.
-A \defn{Euclidean double pillow} is a pair $(S^3, T)$ with an orbifold bridge surface $H$ such that each of $(S^3, T)\setminus H$ is a Euclidean pillow. \end{definition}
+A \defn{Euclidean double pillow} is a pair $(S^3, T)$ with an orbifold bridge surface $H$ such that each of $(S^3, T)\setminus H$ is a Euclidean pillow.
+(The terminology stems from the fact that Euclidean orbifolds admit a complete metric locally modeled on Euclidean 2 or 3-space.) \end{definition}

 If $(C, T_C)$ is the disjoint union of orbifold compressionbodies, let $N(C,T_C) = \X(\boundary_+ C) - \X(\boundary_- C)$.
 Our key identity for an multiple orbifold Heegaard surface $\mc{H} \in \H(M,T)$ is: